ch4dwick/terraform-devops/README.md

 - Latest version of terraform cli
 - Latest version of aws-cli v2
+- An S3 bucket in each account or a shared bucket with read and write permissions to store the Terraform state files.
 - AWS read-only permissions for DevOps working on these scripts.
 This ensures that they can preview the changes but not apply them.
+A bare minimum would at least have read access to the S3 buckets for the state files.
 - AWS IAM read-write credentials for each account that this script will be applied.
+A bare minimum would at least have read-write access to the S3 buckets for the state files.
 - Permissions to run Github actions.
 - Permissions to create and view github environment secrets.
 - PAT token with repository read-write permissions for use with manual commits in tfplan.yaml & tag-manual.yaml.

 ## Conventions

-This project follows a naming convention to properly execute.
+This project follows a naming convention to properly apply.

 Refer to [tf-plan.yaml](.github/workflows/tf-plan.yaml) and [tf-apply.yaml](.github/workflows/tf-apply.yaml).